Gr44y/AnnoyingBashScript/README.md

 # AnnoyingBashScript
-AnnoyingBashScript is a really fucking annoying bash script.
+AnnoyingBashScript is a really annoying bash script.
 I wouldn't even put this on my worst enemies computer.

 Using this risks your sanity.
 Use at your own risk.